gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 1. To begin, the `ERC20` tokens to bridge are burned using a smart contract on our _source chain_ (in this case, Sepolia).
-2. Then, we generate a proof of our source chain token burn
+2. Then, we generate merkle and continuity proofs corresponding to our source chain token burn
-3. Using that proof we call our minter contract which will internally call the Creditcoin oracle to validate the generated proof
+3. Using the proofs we generated, we call our minter contract which will internally call the Creditcoin oracle's native proof verifier
 4. After that the same contract will mint the tokens on Creditcoin

 ## External dependencies